Online ground school for FAA instrument rating. IFR courses compared for pilots.

 Using the test prep included in the combo, you can generate multiple practice tests combining different subjects to test your knowledge.

 If you fail your FAA IFR knowledge test within a year of purchasing this online ground school, king school promises to refund your money, and you can keep the course.
-This is because Jon King is confident about the course and predicts the students will inevitably pass the knowledge test.
+This is because Jon King is confident about the system and predicts the students will inevitably pass the knowledge test.

-The entire idea implies that this course is specifically designed for those intending to take their knowledge test.
+The idea implies that this course is specifically designed for those intending to take their knowledge test.

 However, there are minor complaints about the course.